1914 Giro d'Italia: Participants

 Before the race started, 98 cyclists had entered themselves in the race, of which 35 were professional cyclists in a team, 41 were professional cyclists without a team, and 22 were amateurs (aspiranti).
 Favorites for the race were Lucien Petit-Breton from France, and Ganna, Galetti, Girardengo, Giuseppe Santhià and Azzini from Italy.
+There was no fixed number for cyclists per team; teams could decide for themselves how many riders to enter.
+Bianchi sent 8 riders, while Stucchi and Globo only sent 4 riders.

 Race director Cougnet decided to allow amateurs due to the low number of cyclists and teams that had registered in the weeks prior to the start.
 Many of these riders were unemployed and borrowed bikes in order to participate.
 Umberto Ripamonti was the youngest to enter the race at age nineteen.

 At 24 May, when the Giro began, 81 of them started the race; only eight of them made it to the finish in Milan on 7 June.
 Riders were allowed to ride on their own or as a member of a team.
 There were eight teams that competed in the race: Alcyon, Atala, Bianchi, Ganna, Gerbi, Globo, Maino, and Stucchi.
 The field featured three former Giro d'Italia champions in the 1909 winner Luigi Ganna, three-time winner Carlo Galetti, Eberardo Pavesi who was a member of the 1912 Atala winning team, and returning champion Carlo Oriani.
 Other notable Italian riders that started the race included Costante Girardengo, Angelo Gremo, Alfonso Calzolari, and Giovanni Gerbi.